All seven returning starters on offense picked up an All-Conference selection.

 2011 (Fr.): Higbee played in 11 games as a true freshman, one of two true freshmen receivers to see extensive playing time for the Hilltoppers on offense.
 He finished the regular season with a pair of catches for 92 yards, making one start at the receiver position against Florida Atlantic on Oct.
 15. Higbee finished the regular season with a bang, reeling in the first catch of his career against North Texas on Nov.
 19, a 63-yard touchdown grab in the first half of a WKU win.
 He followed up that performance with his second catch in as many weeks, catching a 29-yard pass against Troy on Nov.
 26 in the regular-season finale.

-HS/Misc: Higbee was named team MVP and team captain for his senior season at East Lake High School.
+HS/Misc.: Higbee was named team MVP and team captain for his senior season at East Lake High School.
 He reeled in 42 receptions as a tight end, leading the county in receptions, to total over 540 receiving yards and eight touchdowns in his final season.
-He served as a three-year starter at the varsity level, finishing his career with over 1,100 yards receiving and 18 touchdowns.
+He finished his career with over 1,100 yards receiving and 18 touchdowns.
 Higbee earned First -Team All-County honors as well as being a Pinellas County All-Star his senior year.
 He was rated as a two-star recruit by Rivals.com after lettering all four years in football.
 He also earned a pair of letters on the baseball diamond at the varsity level.